jeffersondesouza/hexagonal-architecture-tdd/README.md

 # Intial Structure

 - There are two services, one responsible for totaling transactions;
-- Another responsable for converting the tranations to a common currency;
+- Another responsible for converting the transitions to a common currency;

 # SOLID

 ## S - Single Responsability Principle

-- The first version didn't respect this because the main file has to many responsabilities
+- The first version didn't respect this because the main file has to many responsibilities

+## O - Open-Closed Principle
+- Due to our small scope, we did not need to extend classes;

+## L - Liskov Substitution Principle
+- Due to our small scope, this principle wasn't applied by classes

+## I - Interface Segregation Principle:
+- The classes are not implementing interfaces o methods they don't need

 ## D - Dependency Injection Principle

-- The Currence Invoce class dependencies are abstractions instead of implementations
+- The Currence Invoice class dependencies are abstractions instead of implementations